New Cross: History

 Hatcham Iron Works in Pomeroy Street was an important steam locomotive factory, the scene of a bitter confrontation in 1865 between its manager, George England, and the workers.
 The Strike Committee met at the Crown and Anchor pub in New Cross Road, now the site of Hong Kong City Chinese restaurant.
 George England's house, Hatcham Lodge, is now 56 Kender Street.

 New Cross bus garage was formerly the largest tram depot in London, opening in 1906.
 During the 1926 General Strike in support of the miners, strikebreakers were brought in to drive trams from the depot.
 On 7 May, police baton charges were launched to clear a crowd of 2–3,000 pickets blockading the entrance (reported as "Rowdyism in New Cross" by the Kentish Mercury).

 The last London tram, in July 1952, ran from Woolwich to New Cross.
 It was driven through enormous crowds, finally arriving at its destination in the early hours of 6 July.

 On 25 November 1944 a V-2 rocket exploded at the Woolworths store in New Cross Road (on the site later occupied by an Iceland supermarket), 168 people were killed, and 121 were seriously injured.
 It was London's most devastating V-bombing of the entire war.
 On 25 November 2009 a new commemorative plaque was unveiled on the site by the Mayor of Lewisham, marking the 65th anniversary of the explosion.

 On 13 August 1977, the area saw the so-called Battle of Lewisham, during which the far-right British National Front were beaten back by militant anti-fascists and local people.

 On 18 January 1981, 13 young black people were killed in a house fire at a party.
-Unfounded suspicions that the fire was caused by a racist attack, and claimed official indifference to the deaths, led to the largest ever political mobilisation of black people seen in the UK.
+Suspicions that the fire was caused by a racist attack, and accusations of police indifference to the deaths, led to the largest ever political mobilisation of black people seen in the UK.